Irwell, New Zealand

 Irwell was a small rural township in Canterbury, New Zealand on the intersection of Leeston and Selwyn Lake Roads.
-All that remains is the forner school hall, a church, and a small number of houses.
+All that remains are the former school hall, a church, and a small number of houses.

 History

 In the 1870s it consisted of a two stores, two bake houses, a flour mill, a hotel, and a blacksmiths.
 In 1879 a small school was established with 32 pupils.
 By the 1920s it had 50 pupils.
 The school was closed at the end of 1937 and merged with Leeston School.
 In 1944 the Ellesmere Guardian reported that the old mills at Irwell were one of the few early buildings still standing in area.

 Heritage buildings

 Two buildings at Irwell are listed as heritage sites in the Selwyn District Plan.
 They are the former Irwell school hall from 1879 and St Mary's Anglican Church on Selwyn Lake Road from 1895.